Common types of fraud and their punishment in law

 Criminal vs civil fraud: what are the differences?

-As a quick definition, criminal fraud is when the prosecutors have sufficient evidence to take the case to court.
+Criminal fraud is when prosecutors have enough evidence to take the fraud case to court.
 The defendant must be proven guilty beyond a reasonable doubt.
+Civil fraud is when a person or business brings the matter to civil court to recover losses.
+Guilt is decided on the balance of probabilities (more likely than not).

 • Imprisonment